 The initial account is due 9 months after the personal representative's appointment and shall include all estate transactions from the date of death to the filing of the account.
 Subsequent accountings shall be filed the earlier of 9 months from the filing of the previous accounting or 6 months from recording of the approval of the previous accounting, until the estate is closed.
-The period covered in subsequent accountings must include all transactions occurring from the ending date of the previous account.
+The period covered in subsequent accountings must include all transactions occurring from the ending date of the previous accounting to the ending date of the current account.